 Dr. Gina M. Badalato is an Assistant Professor of Urology; she has been the medical student clerkship director since 2014 and the associate program director since 2018.
 She has served on the American Urologic Association Committee for Medical Student Education and is an active member of the Society of Academic Urology, an organization which sets professional guidelines and policies for recruitment and education in the field of urology.

 Sumeet Banker, MD, MPH is a faculty member in the Division of Critical Care and Hospital Medicine within the Department of Pediatrics.
 His clinical care, trainee supervision, and mentorship interfaces with medical students, residents, and fellows.
 His scholarship is focused around family-centered care, medical education innovations, and community/global health.
 He serves as the Associate Director for Community Pediatrics, an Associate Program Director for the Pediatrics Residency Program, and the Program Director for the inaugural Bi-campus Pediatric Hospital Medicine Fellowship Training Program at Columbia and Cornell.

 Jonathan M. Barasch, MD, PhD

-Dr. Barasch is an outstanding teacher who is a section director in the course Science Basic to the Practice of Medicine and Dentistry.
-Within the context of this course, he leads a weekly journal club for first-year students to acquire the skills needed to understand experimental design and to critically read the medical scientific literature.
+Dr. Barasch is the Samueal W. Lambert Professor of Medicine and Pathology and Cell Biology.
+As section director of the Science Basic to the Practice of Medicine and Dentistry course, he leads a weekly journal club for first-year students to acquire the skills needed to understand experimental design and to critically read the medical scientific literature.
 Dr. Barasch teaches nephrology in the second year patho-physiology course, in the third year internal medicine clerkship and in the fourth year elective.
 He is a mentor and admired teacher in the Graduate School of Arts and Sciences program on the CUIMC campus.